• Skip to primary navigation

 You will also have to remove any existing pups from the plant so that the mother plant gets enough room to grow.

-How To Divide and Repot Overgrown Aloe
+How To Divide An Overgrown Aloe Plant

 Here are the three important steps you need to follow for this task -